Basildon: Train stations serving the area

 at Pitsea necessitated a blind arch retaining wall and speed restriction.

-Upminster, with intermediate station at Ockendon, opened on 1st July 1892, followed by the remainder to Romford, with intermediate station
+Upminster, with intermediate station at Ockendon, opened on 1st July 1892, followed by the remainder to Romford on 7th June 1893.
+An intermediate

 before the first town centre shops began opening, plans for a new station to serve the town were soon proposed.
 Many years